Good TREs work

 b.
 Provide dynamic, living guideline recommendations that are useful, useable and rapidly updated.
 NICE will incorporate the latest evidence and newly recommended technologies to maximise uptake and access for patients.

 c.
-Drive the implementation of NICEs guidance, forming key strategic partnerships to make sure its used.
+Drive the implementation of NICEs guidance, forming key strategic partnerships to make sure it’s used.
 NICE will make sure it delivers improvements and contributes to reducing inequalities, with measures to routinely track adoption.

 d.
 Be scientific leaders, driving the research agenda and developing innovative and data-driven methods.
 NICE will use real-world data to resolve issues of uncertainty and improve access to new innovations for patients (though research is not the subject of this agreement).